Portraits World Tour

 The Portraits World Tour was the second headlining concert tour by American singer Greyson Chance in support of his second studio album, Portraits.
 The tour began on July 11, 2019, in Seattle and concluded on January 31, 2020, in Chicago.

 Background and development

 On June 10, 2019, Chance announced he would be embarking on a six-month world tour.
 Additional European dates were added due to high demand.
 Chance added additional European dates on December 11.

-Setlist

-This setlist is representative of the show on October 9, 2019, in Ghent.
-It does not represent all the shows from the tour.